-2.3.1.
-For products that are to be produced according to the sterilization validation procedure, a written sterilization validation implementation plan must be prepared.
+2.3.1 For products that are to be produced according to the sterilization validation procedure, a written sterilization validation implementation plan must be prepared.
 The implementation plan will specify the following points based on a consideration of the implementation details of the sterilization validation.

-Subject pharmaceutical name (product name) a)

-- b) Purpose of the applicable sterilization validation - c) Expected results d) Verification methods (including inspection results and evaluation methods)
+- a.
+Subject pharmaceutical name (product name) - b.
+Purpose of the applicable sterilization validation - c.
+Expected results d.
+Verification methods (including inspection results and evaluation methods)

-Period of verification implementation e)
+e.
+Period of verification implementation

-f) Names of persons performing the sterilization validation (persons-in-charge)
+f.
+Names of persons performing the sterilization validation (persons-in-charge)

-g) Names of the persons who created the plan, creation date, and in the event of revisions, the names of the revisers, date of the revisions, revised sections, and reasons for revision.
+g.
+Names of the persons who created the plan, creation date, and in the event of revisions, the names of the revisers, date of the revisions, revised sections, and reasons for revision.

-h) Technical requirements for the applicable sterilization validation a) When the manufacturing license and additional (modification) licenses for product production are obtained, implementation items for the sterilization validation to be executed
+h.
+Technical requirements for the applicable sterilization validation i.
+Other required matters for the implementation of the applicable sterilization validation a.
+When the manufacturing license and additional (modification) licenses for product production are obtained, implementation items for the sterilization validation to be executed b.
+Sterilization validation to be executed until it is time to renew the manufacturing license